 Dividend history is not a commonly used metric – and that’s unfortunate.
 Companies with long histories of paying rising dividends every year have historically performed very well.

 The Dividend Aristocrats Index is an example of this.
 To be a Dividend Aristocrat, a stock must have paid increasing dividends for at least 25 consecutive years and be a member of the S&P 500.
-There are currently only 51 Dividend Aristocrats.
+There are currently only 53 Dividend Aristocrats as of January 2019.

 The Dividend Aristocrats Index has outperformed the market by 2.7 percentage points a year over the last decade according to S&P.